yonigoldberg/hubot-bonusly/README.md

 ## Notes
 You need to be a user of https://bonus.ly to use this.

 You can find the API token to set in `HUBOT_BONUSLY_ADMIN_API_TOKEN` at https://bonus.ly/api.
-Make sure you log in as a Bonusly admin user to get a admin token.
+Make sure you log in as a Bonusly admin user to get an admin token.

 ## Installation
 Install this using NPM.
 Simply: